 The sales comparison approach, or “sales comp” approach, uses comparable sale data from recently sold properties as a basis for property valuation.
 The appraiser will look for comps of relatively similar size, age, location and overall property quality.

 The sales comp approach is a particularly effective valuation strategy in areas that have significant transaction volume.
-Most appraisers will want to use comps that are no less than 12 months old, as market conditions can rapidly change from one year to the next.
+Most appraisers will want to use comps that are no less than 12 months old.
+Solely given that the market conditions can rapidly change from one year to the next.